KeKoParis/AOIS_lab2/README.md

 <p>
     This program is written in python 3.9.<br>
+    It finds Principal Conjunctive Normal Form
-    It finds principal conjunctive normal form and principal disjunctive normal form for expression of three variables.
+    Principal Disjunctive Normal Form for expression of three variables.
 </p>

 <div>